samuelkhong/Gitlet/proj2/gitlet-design.md

 The blog will be stored as an index file in /.git/ objects / blobs
 3. Writing commits to disk.
 Since the class is serializable after object is created, use saveCommit() to convert to stream of bits saved in the ./gitlet/objects/commit folder.
 Named after the SHA-1 Hash of the commit.
-4. Writing Master branch to disk
+4. Writing Master branch to disk.
+Write String to bits using Utils.writeContents
 5. Writing Head to disk.
 Using Utils.